HamzaMemon-G/Kings-of-Chess/README.md

 # Kings of Chess Website

-This is a website project developed for a college requirement.
+This is a website project developed for a college project.
 The project showcases information about the game of chess and provides resources for chess enthusiasts.

 ## Languages Used